BaptisteD51/nouveau-theme-caweb/README.md

 ### "Sidebars" and widgets
 "Sidebars" are a WordPress functionnality to output HTML content in an assigned zone.
 This zone is not necessarily an HTML "aside" next to the main content, it can be located in the footer for example.

-The content can be edited from the back-office, go to : *Appearance->Widgets*.
+The content can be edited from the back-office, go to: *Appearance->Widgets*.
 Choose you sidebar you want to edit.
 Then you can add whichever Gutenberg blocks you want.
 These blocks are called the **Widgets**.

 With WPML you can choose on which language you want to display the widget.
 This allow you to translate the sidebars by duplicating your widgets for each language.
 It works fine as long as there isn't too much languages.

-**In the WordPress theme**, there are two sidebars :
+**In the WordPress theme**, there are two sidebars:
 1. A sidebar at the very bottom for the copyrights and that kind of links.
 2. A sidebar in the right column of the footer.
 That's where we can display a search bar for example.